DanieleBertagnoli/SyntheticVideoGeneration/README.md

 # SyntheticVideoGeneration
 This project has been inspired by the synthetic frame generation process provided by the [iros20-6d-pose-tracking](https://github.com/wenbowen123/iros20-6d-pose-tracking) project.
 This repository allows you to generate synthetic videos from your CAD models.
 The models are dynamically loaded into a Blender scene, and through a keyframe generation process, the camera moves along spherical points smoothly to create the final video.
 The whole project is designed to work with YCB-Video datasets like.
+The project has been tested on both Linux (Ubuntu 22.04) and Windows.

 ## Installation
 We recomend the use of Anaconda (or Miniconda) to run the project since we used Python 3.10.